 Join us!

-Welcome to MSOL’s 2023 Parties of Note, the seventeenth in our series of themed parties to benefit the Madison Symphony Orchestra.
-Once again, we have activities and venues to appeal to a wide variety of interests and tastes.
-We have repeats of some of the most popular parties from previous years as well as exciting new parties.
 This year’s party lineup features well-known hosts, behind-the-scenes venues, outdoor adventures, musical entertainment, and more.
-And of course, with all our parties you will enjoy fabulous food and the camaraderie of your fellow music enthusiasts.
+And of course, with all our parties, you will enjoy fabulous food and the camaraderie of your fellow music enthusiasts.

 Plan your “itinerary” and make your reservations early, as space for each party is limited and will be filled on a first-come, first-served basis.
 Many sell out quickly!
 All registration will be exclusively online and must be accompanied by Master Card or Visa payment.
 You may make reservations for as many events as you wish.
 A confirmation of your reservation will be sent by email.
 You will receive directions and parking information approximately two weeks before each party.